Medicare telehealth items

 What you need to know about Medicare telehealth items

-- Up to seven of the ten sessions currently available under Medicare rebatable mental health plans will be available via telehealth.
+- Sessions are currently available under Medicare rebatable mental health plans will be available via telehealth.

 - The Medicare rebatable psychological services via telehealth will be available for patients living in Modified Monash Model regions four to seven, which cover smaller country towns and remote and very remote locations.